uhmann112/nominatim-5-easyInstall/README.txt

 Prepare the environment

+you have to have installed:
+-pip3
+-python3
+-PyICU
+-osm2pgsql

-Install dos2unix to ensure the install script works properly: sudo apt install dos2unix
+also install dos2unix to ensure the install script works properly: sudo apt install dos2unix

 Make the install script executable: